lix-project/lix-website/content/team.md

 Members (in alphabetical order):

 - **hexchen ([@hexchen](https://github.com/hexchen), she/her)**
-  hexchen is working primarily on mantaining and extending the Lix project infrastructure.
+  hexchen is working primarily on maintaining and extending the Lix project infrastructure.

 - **Irenes ([@IreneKnapp](https://github.com/IreneKnapp), they/them)**
   Irenes are an outside-context problem.
 They are fond of cats.